Toyota and Kia bet on sports cars to turbocharge brands

 “I don’t see this concept competing with Porsche or Ferrari or Lamborghini or something.
 There are other mass market brands which offer sporty cars,” Tom Kearns, Kia’s chief U.S. designer, told Reuters.

-Toyota, the world’s largest automaker, and Kia, a much smaller South Korean affiliate of Hyundai Motors (005380.KS), are in vastly different stages of their development.
+Toyota, the world’s largest automaker, and Kia, a much smaller South Korean affiliate of Hyundai Motors, are in vastly different stages of their development.
 But both see a sports car as a way to invigorate their brands.

 For Toyota launching a high-performance vehicle would bring an excitement into their line-up that has been largely missing since it called it quits on the Supra in the U.S. market in 1998, said Edmunds.com analyst Jessica Caldwell.